 Once you understand how to control a DSLR using manual mode (it takes some practice, don’t get discouraged!) your next move will be to start shooting.

-The one great thing about shooting with a DSLR camera, like I mentioned earlier, is the control you have over how the final image turns out.
+The one great thing about shooting with a DSLR camera, is the control you have over how the final image turns out.

 Want the subject to a be a bit sharper compared to the background?
 Lower the ISO.
 Want to brighten up the image?
 Keep your shutter open for a bit longer.
 As you’re shooting, take a look at your images and decide which tweaks you want to make.